KirillOsenkov/XmlParser/README.md

 This is work in progress and by no means complete.
 Specifically:
  * XML DTD is not supported (Roslyn didn't support it either)
  * Code wasn't tuned for performance and allocations, I'm sure a lot can be done to reduce memory consumption by the resulting tree.
 It should be pretty efficient though.
- * I reserve the right to accept only very high quality pull requests.
-I have very limited time to work on this so I ask everybody to please respect that.
+ * We reserve the right to accept only very high quality pull requests.
+We have very limited time to work on this so I ask everybody to please respect that.

 ## Download from NuGet:
  * [GuiLabs.Language.Xml](https://www.nuget.org/packages/GuiLabs.Language.Xml)